 The Conztanz survey confirms this point for airlines, as it reveals that 46% of respondents maintain between five and 10 traveler data repositories – a key issue as multiple data sources often prevent airline executives from relying on consistent, real-time, end-to-end data with a single, actionable view.

 The data is there somewhere but pulling it out at the right place and the right time is still a major issue – not to mention a constant synchronization challenge across all repositories.

 More importantly, this survey revealed which areas have the starkest contrast between what is business-critical for an airline – and – their perceived current state of data access.

 On the above chart, the biggest disconnect discovered is ‘End-to-end data’, with a whopping 71 percent.
-(Note: 96% saw end-to-end data as business critical, but only 25% of airlines interviewed said they achieved it, thus a 71 point gap.
+(Note: 96% saw end-to-end data as business-critical, but only 25% of airlines interviewed said they achieved it, thus a 71-point gap.

-Designed specifically for the airline industry, ConztanzONE allows a carrier to unchain itself from the shackles of its legacy IT systems and adopt the modern digital way of taking care of their customers.
+“Designed specifically for the airline industry, ConztanzONE allows a carrier to unchain itself from the shackles of its legacy IT systems and adopt the modern digital way of taking care of their customers and running its business.
 Whether your IT has grown organically or been inherited as a result of mergers, ConztanzONE is the solution.”